 The City’s Annual Disaster Drill will take place on the same day as the Great California ShakeOut, the 3rd Thursday in October at 7:00 p.m.
-The next drill will take place on Thursday, October 19, 2017.
+The next drill will take place on Thursday, October 17, 2019.

 Your Disaster Plan is a scenario-driven plan that you prepare with your family that allows you to discuss in advance what each of you will do should a disaster strike.
-Information on creating a Disaster Plan may be downloaded or be picked up from the Fire Prevention Bureau at City Hall.
+Create a disaster plan now.

-The second component is the “OK Sign” Program.
 Following a major disaster, emergency personnel will conduct search and rescue efforts.
-Given our resources will likely be overwhelmed initially, it is imperative that you do your part to assist us by verifying that everyone in your home is “okay” and by placing your “OK Sign” in a location most visible from the public right-of-way (e.g., front door, window, garage door).
+Given our resources will likely be overwhelmed initially, it is imperative that you do your part to assist us by verifying that everyone in your home is “okay” and by placing your OK Sign in a location most visible from the public right-of-way (e.g., front door, window, garage door).
 This will let us know you and your family are okay and we can go directly to those who need immediate attention.
-You may download your “OK Sign” or pick one up from the Fire Prevention Bureau at City Hall.
-Be sure to keep your “OK Sign” in an easily accessible location.
-If, when disaster strikes, you cannot access this sign, you can create your own “OK Sign” (simply write the word “OK” in large letters on a piece of paper).
+Download your OK Sign or pick one up from the Community Risk Reduction Division at City Hall.
+Be sure to keep your OK Sign in an easily accessible location.
+If, when disaster strikes, you cannot access this sign, create your own by simply writing “OK” in large letters on a piece of paper.
 In an emergency, you often must improvise and make do with what you have.

 Participation in this drill is simple!
-On the day of the Great California ShakeOut, at 7:00 p.m., there are two things we want you to do.
-First, activate your “Disaster Plan” (i.e., practice what you will do in the event of a disaster).
-Second, place your “OK Sign” in a location most visible from the public right-of-way.
+On the day of the Great California ShakeOut, at 7:00 p.m., do two things.
+First, activate your Disaster Plan (i.e., practice what you will do in the event of a disaster).
+Second, place your OK Sign in a location most visible from the public right-of-way.

 We especially encourage families with young children to participate.
 This is a great opportunity to teach your children where to go, what to expect, and how to behave in case of an emergency.
 Being prepared and practicing your plan can serve to minimize much of the fear often experienced when disaster strikes.

 While we hope that we never have a disaster of any magnitude, we want to be sure if we do that we are all prepared and able to work together effectively.
 In order to do so, it is essential to have a disaster plan in place and to practice the plan.
 We encourage you and your family to participate in this important Community-Wide Disaster Drill.
-For more information contact the Fire Department at (310) 253-5900.
+For more information, contact the Fire Department at (310) 253-5900.

 Thank you in advance for your participation!